NikhilMukraj/spiking-neural-networks/README.md

   - Recurrent connections in reservoir compute act as working memory that stores information through recurrent connections that may slowly degrade over time, target is slowing the degradation in order to improve memory recall
   - Decoding unit acts as readout, decoding unit likely would need some training in the form of R-STDP
   - Can check accuracy of liquid state machine or stability of answer over time, similar to simple reccurent model
+  - Can also check for time until convergence as a measure of learning
   - Model of memory using reservoir compute and R-STDP could model effects of dopamine by modulating relevant R-STDP parameters and modulating the neuron parameters as well, could also model effects of drugs by training first and the messing with modulated values
 - When done modeling memory, attempt general classification tasks with liquid state machines